This article is for administrators. To manage your own groups, visit the Google Groups help.

 - Anyone in the organization can join—People in the organization can add themselves to the group directly

 - Only invited users—People can join the group only if they’re invited

 Turn this setting off to prevent external people from being added to the group.
 Or turn the setting on to allow external people in the group.

-Note: If you’re a G Suite administrator for Google Groups, you can always add external people to groups in the Google Admin console, regardless of the external membership setting.
+Note: If you’re an administrator for Google Groups, you can always add external people to groups in the Google Admin console, regardless of the external membership setting.

 - Click Create Group.Wait a few minutes for your new group to become active before sending a message to it.
 Otherwise, you might get a notification that your message couldn't be delivered.